yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 Starts in numerical 'D' order, followed by other varieties not registered with the Malaysian Agricultural Research and Development Institute (Mardi)

 Since listed here are those I have personally tried, I also give my own personal views on each variety.
-Take it with a pinch of salt; naturally different people have their own opinions and taste preferences.
+Take it with a pinch of salt; naturally everyone has their own opinions and taste preferences.

 <u>D1 江海 (Gang Hai)</u>